youtous/docker-mailserver-traefik/README.md

 ### Features

+- Automatically push certificates to *mailserver* containers on container creation or on cert renewal
 - Supports _traefik_ v1 and v2
 - Handles all ACME storage strategies
-- Restart dovecot and postfix after certificate update
+- Restarts dovecot and postfix after certificate update
-- Wires using a single label on the mailserver!
+- Wiring using a single label on the mailserver!
 - Lightweight docker image

 ### Installation